valkey-io/valkey-doc/topics/migration.md

 5. Halt Valkey replication:

     ```
-    valkey> REPLICAOF NO ONE
+    valkey 127.0.0.1:6379> REPLICAOF NO ONE
     OK
     ```

-> NOTE: If not for backward compatibility, the Valkey project no longer uses the word "slave".
-Unfortunately in this command the word "slave" is part of the protocol, so we’ll be able to remove such occurrences only when this API will be naturally deprecated.
+> NOTE: If not for backward compatibility, the Valkey project no longer uses the words "master" and "slave".
+Unfortunately in this command these words are part of the protocol, so we’ll be able to remove such occurrences only when this API will be naturally deprecated.

 ### Migrate specific keys